 Education & Development

 GOBHI supports on-going workforce development through one-on-one clinic and agency contact, semi-annual Eastern Oregon Behavioral Health and Education Summits, GOBHI’s annual Spring Conference, Oregon Pediatric Society clinic trainings, Oregon Health Authority trainings and webinars, EOCCO Transformation Grants, Eastern Oregon Healthy Living Alliance non-profit grant funding, and local CAC metrics funds.
-In addition, there are numerous community projects that are sponsored with matching funds and designed to improve health care opportunities to our youngest population throughout the counties served by the CCO.

 Greater Oregon Behavioral Health, Inc. partners with organizations such as the ChildTrauma Academy, founded by Dr. Bruce Perry and the National Council for Behavioral Health to advance understanding of evidence-based research regarding brain development and the effects of trauma to very young children.
 Child-Parent Psychotherapy focuses on young witnesses of family violence and experiences of traumatic events.
 Clinicians are trained through an 18-month learning collaborative which is funded by GOBHI, the state and supported by community mental health providers and therapists in private practice.
 To gain insight into this therapeutic model, please read this clinician’s success story: